v0ctor/nginx-compiler/README.md

 sh compile.sh
 ```

 If you want to build the latest mainline Nginx version instead of the stable one, comment and uncomment the corresponding lines of the `data/versions.sh` file.
 Do the same if you want to use the latest stable OpenSSL version instead of the LTS (long term support) one.
+If you want to support TLS 1.3 (that is a development feature), follow the instructions of the `data/versions.sh` file.

 ## Modules